 8. Seaside, Oregon

 The beach resort town of Seaside, Oregon, is known for its long beach, historic promenade, and budget-friendly accommodations along the oceanfront and neighboring river.
 Stroll the beach, hike or bike, paddleboard, and discover more beaches at nearby state parks.
 Activities include the Seaside Aquarium, where you can feed the seals, and Seaside Carousel Mall, with a carousel, kayaking, surfing, biking, skateboarding.
 A short drive away is High Life Adventures ziplining and Fort Clatsop Historical Park.

 9. Coronado, California

 A 20-minute drive from San Diego, Coronado features a 1.5-mile-long stretch of beach with the grand Hotel de Coronado as the backdrop.
-There is some free beach parking, as well as metered and paid lots.
-There is plenty of beach fun including tide pooling, sandcastle viewing, and local parks.
+There’s some free beach parking, as well as metered and paid lots.
+There’s plenty of beach fun including tide pooling, sandcastle viewing, and local parks.
 For a small fee, Silver Strand State Beach is nearby and offers nature trails and wildlife viewing at San Diego Way National Wildlife Refuge.
 Other activities include the Aquatic Center and Rock Wall at Coronado’s Community Center, kayaking, SUP, biking, hotel tours, and shops and dining at Coronado Ferry Landing.